MrMoneyDeveloper/DataPieMelt/README.md

 updating as the backend returns them.
 An area to show the result of the operation – which could be a numeric result, a success message, or an image/visualization (for R plotting operations).
-Basic error handling in the UI (displaying error messages if the backend returns an error).
+Smooth animations are provided using GSAP, and a global error boundary ensures the UI continues to work even if a component throws.
 Example UI Flow: The user enters a number (or uses a default), clicks "Run Factorial".
 The app calls the backend API to execute the factorial operation.
 While waiting, it could show a loading indicator.
 When the response arrives, the UI shows the returned logs line by line (to illustrate the code execution flow) and the